typegoose/mongodb-memory-server/README.md

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)
 ![TypeScript compatible](https://img.shields.io/badge/typescript-compatible-brightgreen.svg)

-This package spins up a actual/real MongoDB Server programmatically from node for testing or mocking during development.
+This package spins up an actual/real MongoDB server programmatically from node, for testing or mocking during development.
 By default it holds the data in memory.
-Fresh spinned up `mongod` process takes about 7Mb of memory.
-The server will allow you to connect your favorite ODM or client library to the MongoDB Server and run integration tests isolated from each other.
+A fresh spun up `mongod` process takes about 7Mb of memory.
+The server will allow you to connect your favorite ODM or client library to the MongoDB server and run integration tests isolated from each other.

-On install, this package downloads the latest MongoDB binaries and saves it to a cache folder.
+On install, this package downloads the latest MongoDB binaries and saves them to a cache folder.

-On starting a new instance of the memory server, if the binary cannot be found, it will be auto-downloaded.
-So the first run may take some time.
+On starting a new instance of the memory server, if the binary cannot be found, it will be auto-downloaded, thus the first run may take some time.
 All further runs will be fast, because they will use the downloaded binaries.

 This package automatically downloads binaries from [https://fastdl.mongodb.org/](https://fastdl.mongodb.org/) according to your operating system.
-You can see all available versions by the following links [Linux](https://www.mongodb.org/dl/linux) (Ubuntu, RHEL, Debian, SUSE, Amazon), [OSX](https://www.mongodb.org/dl/osx), [Win](https://www.mongodb.org/dl/win32).
+You can see all available versions for [Linux](https://www.mongodb.org/dl/linux) (Ubuntu, RHEL, Debian, SUSE, Amazon), [OSX](https://www.mongodb.org/dl/osx), and [Windows](https://www.mongodb.org/dl/win32).

 > If your network is behind a proxy, make sure that it is configured through the `HTTPS_PROXY` or `HTTP_PROXY` environment variable.

-Every `MongoMemoryServer` instance creates and starts fresh MongoDB server on some free port.
-You may start up several mongod simultaneously.
-When you terminate your script or call `stop()` MongoDB server(s) will be automatically shutdown.
+Every `MongoMemoryServer` instance creates and starts a fresh MongoDB server on some free port.
+You may start up several `mongod` simultaneously.
+When you terminate your script or call `stop()`, the MongoDB server(s) will be automatically shutdown.

-Perfectly [works with Travis CI](https://github.com/nodkz/graphql-compose-mongoose/commit/7a6ac2de747d14281f9965f418065e97a57cfb37) without additional `services` and `addons` options in `.travis.yml`.
+Works perfectly [with Travis CI](https://github.com/nodkz/graphql-compose-mongoose/commit/7a6ac2de747d14281f9965f418065e97a57cfb37) without additional `services` and `addons` options in `.travis.yml`.

 ## Installation